LHerskind/ac-gobbler/README.md

 ## Usage

 The tool is written in Rust, and can be compiled using `cargo build --release`.
-The compiled binary will be located in `target/release/aztec-data-gobbler`.
 The key-value store is written to disk for later use, and is saved in the directory passed in to `--data-path` or use the default.

 ### Syncing